JetBrains/intellij-sdk-docs/tutorials/custom_language_support/reference_contributor.md

 {:toc}

 ### 10.1.
 Define a Named Element Class
-The simplified class diagram below shows how the Simple language fulfills the need to implement `PsiNamedElement`.
+The simplified class diagram below shows how the Simple Language fulfills the need to implement `PsiNamedElement`.
 The `SimpleNamedElement` interface is subclassed from [`PsiNameIdentifierOwner`]().
 The `SimpleNamedElementImpl` class implements the `SimpleNamedElement` interface and extends [`ASTWrapperPsiElement`](upsource:///platform/core-impl/src/com/intellij/extapi/psi/ASTWrapperPsiElement.java).

 ![SimpleNamedElementImpl class hierarchy](img/simple_named_element.png){:width="400px"}

 ## 10.2.
 Define Helper Methods for Generated PSI Elements
-Modify `SimplePsiImplUtil` to support new methods that get added to the PSI class for Simple language.
+Modify `SimplePsiImplUtil` to support new methods that get added to the PSI class for Simple Language.
 Note that `SimpleElementFactory` isn't defined until the [next step](#103-define-an-element-factory), so for now it shows as an error.

 ```java